Eolien55/FileClassed/README.md

 ## Configuring

-Note that you can generate a config file by adding the `-g` flag at the end of the call to `fcs`.
+Note that you can generate a config file by running fcs with the `-g` flag.

 The configuration file is located to `C:\Users\<User>\AppData\Roaming\fcs\init.yml` in Windows, `/home/<user>/.config/fcs/init.yml` for Linux and BSD operation systems, and `/Users/<User>/Library/Application Support` for MacOS.